yadvi12/Strydo/README.md

 - It can open windows settings for you.
 - Try giving a compliment to strydo "strydo you are great" or anything you want.
 - It can show you cooking recipes, can play any song for you.
-- It can also do remote desktop connection.
 - It can search any query for you in the google.

 ## Modules used for creating this voice assistant: